-Everton is committed to having a zero tolerance approach to any modern slavery practices within the Club and our supply chains.
-In this statement we explain our current policies and the work we have undertaken to ensure compliance with the Modern Slavery Act 2015 (MSA), along with our future proposals to strengthen our compliance.
+Everton Football Club Company, Limited (EFC) on behalf of itself and its subsidiaries (together the Everton Family) are committed to having a zero-tolerance approach to any modern slavery or human trafficking practices within the Everton Family and our supply chains.
+In this statement we explain our current policies and the work we have undertaken to ensure compliance with the Modern Slavery Act 2015 (MSA) for the previous twelve months.

-Everton respects the right to work freely and with equal opportunity.
+EFC respects the right to work freely and with equal opportunity.
 We have clear policies which set out how we expect our employees to behave and conduct themselves.
-These policies also apply to those who work at our place of business on our behalf, including contractors, suppliers and those on temporary/ad hoc employment.
+These policies also apply to those who work at our place of business on our behalf, including contractors, suppliers, and those on temporary/ad hoc employment.

-All of the Club’s current written policies and procedures for employees which touch upon modern slavery risks and behaviours are periodically updated and presented to staff.
-All new starters are provided with training in these areas and current staff are provided with continuous training where necessary or where the law changes.
+All of the Everton Family’s written policies and procedures for employees which touch upon modern slavery or human trafficking risks and behaviours are periodically updated and presented to staff.
+All new starters were provided with training in these areas and current staff are provided with ongoing training where necessary or where the law changes.

 The policies which govern how we treat fellow employees and conduct our operations include: